lchiap/olivia/README.md

 # Overload Grid

 Welcome to Overload Grid.
-This is a simple, easy and powerfull CSS Grid.
+This is a simple, easy and powerful CSS Grid.
 It's free, you can use this Grid for your proyects.

 ## Installation